andy-j-block/COVID_Web_Scraper/README.md

 <details><summary><strong><em>get_CTP_data</em></strong></summary>
 <p>

-This function does the hard yards of getting the COVID Tracking Project (CTP) data, formatting the filename, moving it to where it needs to be, etc.
+This function does the hard yards of getting the COVID Tracking Project (CTP) data, formatting the filename, moving the new data to where it needs to be.

 Selenium is powering the driver functionality to navigate within the browser.
 After accessing the COVID Tracking Project's website, the driver clicks its way to the link where the target data is stored.

 One snag discovered during robustness testing was that sometimes the browser would timeout after requesting data from the API and the data would not be successfully downloaded.
 Thus, I implemented my own timer to restart the process if the browser timeout issue occurred.

 Since these files contain daily data, the last part of this function will scan the contents of the root directory for an existing daily file and move it to the CTP_data sub-folder if it exists.
-It's only at this point that the just-downloaded daily file is renamed to include the `current_day` and `current_month` (from *get_todays_date* function) and moved to the root directory.
+It's only at this point that the newly-downloaded daily file is renamed to include the `current_day` and `current_month` (from `get_todays_date` function) and moved to the root directory.

 </p>
 </details>